 9 Ways To Optimize Your Paid Search Campaign

 A digital advertising giant, Google is a master at monetizing the traffic of their users.
-In 2017, the number of paid clicks on the Google-owned sites and YouTube grew by 48%.
 Sure their free services and support help advertisers, but they also drive Google’s bottom line.

 If you’re relying solely on Google to optimize your paid search campaigns, it’s likely you’re not maximizing your paid search performance.
-If any of the scenarios listed below ring true for you, it’s time to bring in a paid search expert.
+If any of the scenarios listed below ring true for you, it’s time optimize your paid search campaign.

 1. Your paid search campaign is targeting the entire U.S.

 Many U.S.-based companies with an online presence target the entire U.S. with their paid search campaigns.
 But broad targeting almost always includes demographics outside of a brand’s target audience, resulting in wasted media spend.